 The Academy has retained exclusive use of the convention facility to enable registered attendees to participate in Academy-sponsored educational and informational activities.
 Display or distribution of non-sponsored information or advertising in or on the property of the convention facility, except in exhibit booths, is prohibited.
 Violation of this policy will result in confiscation and disposal of the material.
 Individuals who violate this policy may be escorted from the premises.

-Attendees wishing to photograph or videotape an exhibit must secure permission from the exhibiting company.
+Attendees wishing to photograph, videotape or make any type of electronic recording of an exhibit must secure permission from the exhibiting company.